-Shopping for medical care, like reducing food waste, or understanding the adage that half of advertising is wasted*, is an exercise that first starts with disbelief (and even outrage), but a closer look keeps you grounded in reality.
+Shopping for medical care, like reducing food waste, or the adage that half of advertising is wasted*, is an exercise that first starts with disbelief (and even outrage), but a closer look keeps you grounded in reality.
 Simple observations are cheap.
+99th percentiles masquerade as the norm.
 Some key findings and structural limits can guide us through why price transparency has its limits.

 - Transparency is rightly talked about alongside quality.
 However, everyone has a different idea of what “quality” means.
-And though studies show quality and price are divorced, we have a tendency to think higher cost is better–especially if we’re not paying directly.
+And though studies show quality and price are divorced (or at least showing no positive relationship), we have a tendency to think higher cost is better–especially if we’re not paying directly.

 - These programs also cost money to manage.